 Textbook of Diagnostic Microbiology, 6th Edition

-Learn to develop the problem-solving skills necessary for success in the clinical setting!
-The Textbook of Diagnostic Microbiology, 6th Edition uses a reader-friendly "building-block" approach to the essentials of diagnostic microbiology.
+Help students develop the problem-solving skills necessary for success in the clinical setting!
+Written for both two and four-year programs, Textbook of Diagnostic Microbiology, 6th Edition uses a reader-friendly "building-block" approach to the essentials of diagnostic microbiology.
 This updated edition has new content on viruses like Zika, an expanded molecular chapter, and the latest information on prevention, treatment modalities, and CDC guidelines.
 Updated photos offer clear examples of automated lab instruments, while case studies, review questions, and learning objectives present information in an easy-to-understand, accessible manner for students at every level.

 - A building-block approach encourages you to use previously learned information to sharpen critical-thinking and problem-solving skills.